This is a web page.

 </html>

 A map is now an HTML tag, the same way a photo is.
-Change center and zoom and it is your town instead of Tampa Bay.
+Change center and zoom and it is anywhere on Earth.

 Make it answer questions